nvpro-samples/vk_lod_clusters/README.md

 ### Model processing

 This sample provides two options to build the cluster level of detail data structures:
 * A custom fork of [meshoptimizer's](https://github.com/zeux/meshoptimizer) single header [clusterlod.h](src/meshopt_clusterlod.h) to support parallelism.
 This builder is the default as it is faster and uses a lot less memory at time of writing.
-The builder is deterministic and we recommend its usage going forward.
+This builder is deterministic and we recommend its usage going forward.
 * The [nv_cluster_lod_builder](https://github.com/nvpro-samples/nv_cluster_lod_builder) research library.
 We recommend looking at its documentation for the basics of how the cluster lod building works.
 In both builders the principle operations are the same. `--nvclusterlod 1` to enable or via UI (off by default).
-The builder is _not_ deterministic.
+This builder is _not_ deterministic and will be deprecated and removed in a future version of this application.

 Inside [scene_cluster_lod.cpp](/src/scene_cluster_lod.cpp) the `Scene:buildGeometryClusterLod(...)` function covers the usage of the libraries and what data we need to extract from them.
-All key processing steps are within `Scene:processGeometry(...)` inside [scene.cpp](/src/scene.cpp).
+The `Scene::storeGroup(...)` function takes the resulting cluster group and packs it into a binary blob used for the runtime representation.
+The geometry data is later saved into the cache file for faster loading and streaming.

 In the UI you can influence the size of clusters and the LoD grouping of them in _"Clusters & LoDs generation"_.

 > [!WARNING]
 > The processing of larger scenes can take a while, even on CPUs with many cores.
 Therefore the application will save
 > an uncompressed cache file of the results automatically.
 This file is a simple memory mappable binary file that can take a lot of space
 > and is placed next to the original file with a `.nvsngeo` file ending.
+During processing existing cache files will be overwritten without warning.
 > If disk space is a concern use `--autosavecache 0` to avoid the automatic storage, however it is not recommended.
 >
 > With the `--processingonly 1` command-line option one can reduce peak memory consumption during processing of scenes with many geometries.